A vegan faux smoked fish pate – quick, easy and sure to satisfy

-I created this vegan faux fish pâté for this month’s No Croutons Required, where the theme is sandwiches.
-The addition of smoked oil and dried seaweed add layers of flavours – and the resulting pâté has the flavour profile, without the fishiness of my usual concoctions.
+This vegan faux fish pâté has the addition of smoked oil and dried seaweed add layers of flavours – and the resulting pâté has the flavour profile, without the fishiness of my usual concoctions.

 Use whichever beans and pulses you have, mine was a mixture of adzuki and pinto beans.
 I tend to soak and cook dried beans, then free freeze them, far cheaper and less space consuming them buying tinned.
 The secret ingredient here is a spoon of the caper juice, which adds some brightness, if you are not a caper fan use a squeeze of lemon instead.

 - 1 ½ cup tinned beans – well rinsed

 - few drops liquid smoke – or use more oil